2023 Hyundai Palisade

 The steering set-up is also accurate and solid.
 The on-road feel at the wheel is also solid.
 Braking is strong giving us strong stops for a vehicle in its class, whether in normal, panic, or winter situations.
 The pedal feel is also very good.

-Pricing for the 2022 Hyundai Palisade starts at $33,350.
-Our Calligraphy tester came with a sticker price of $49,830.
-There are four trim levels and a choice of front- or all-wheel-drive available.
+Pricing for the 2023 Hyundai Palisade starts at $35,550.
+Our Calligraphy tester came with a sticker price of $52,310.
+There are now five trim levels and a choice of front- or all-wheel-drive available.

 As the Palisade matures in this segment, as has its competitors.
 Those competitors include the Kia Telluride, Ford Explorer, Chevrolet Traverse, GMC Acadia, Dodge Durango, Toyota Highlander, Nissan Pathfinder, Honda Pilot, Subaru Ascent, Mazda CX-9, and Jeep Grand Cherokee L.